 The Ottoman Empire and the World-Economy edited by Huri Islamogu-Inan.
 Collection of essays.

 Southeastern Europe Under Ottoman Rule, 1354-1804 by Peter F. Sugar.
-Provides an overview of the least studied period of Balkan history, the Ottoman period.
-The appendixes include lists of dynasties and rulers with whom the Ottamans dealt, data for the House of Osman and some grand viziers, and more.
+An overview of the Ottoman period.
+The appendixes include lists of dynasties and rulers with whom the Ottamans dealt, and more.

 The Ottoman Empire and Early Modern Europe by Daniel Goffman.
-Strips away stereotypes to present a thorough introduction to the Ottoman Empire and a claim for its inclusion in European history.
+An introduction to the Ottoman Empire and its role in European history.

 The Sultan's Court by Alain Grosrichard, translated by Liz Heron.
-A survey of Western accounts of "Oriental despotism" in the 17th and 18th centuries.
-It focuses particularly on portrayals of the Ottoman court with its viziers, janissaries, mutes, dwarfs, eunuchs, and countless wives.
+A survey of Western accounts of "Oriental despotism" in the 17th and 18th centuries, focusing on the Ottoman court.

 Ottomans, Hungarians, and Habsburgs in Central Europe: The Military Confines in the Era of Ottoman Conquest edited by Pal Fodor and Geza David.
 Examines Hungarian and Habsburg defense systems, and the Ottoman military establishment in Hungary.